8 Steps for a Successful Start

 Register Your Business

 The State may require additional license or business registration paperwork to be completed.
-It is also important to check with city/town & county governments where you intend to do business to determine licensing requirements.
+It is also important to check with city/town & county governments where you intend to do business to determine licensing and zoning requirements.

 Obtain Necessary Tax Information

 Taxation for small businesses may be simple or complex, depending on the size and business structure.
 The tax liability for each business will be different and you should consult your attorney and accountant regarding comprehensive tax planning.

 As an employer, you will be responsible for additional employment insurance and worker’s compensation insurance.
 This includes applying for federal and state withholding numbers.

 - For Federal Identification Numbers (EINs) contact the Internal Revenue Service or call (800) 829-4933

 - For State Sales Tax and State Withholding Tax contact the State Department of Revenue.

 Once your business has been registered, you will need to open a Business bank account.
 Often banks require the EIN number to open the account.

 Refer to the funding guide for more information on the variety of funding opportunities most often used.